chilion/CmPayService/README.md

 | "error_url"   	| The part that goes behind the base URL 	| text    	|

 ## Check
-- CmPayService::checkPayment(Request::post);
-$parameters should contain at least amount, but can hold more options.
+- You can check it yourself by your own lovings.